Cognitive behavioral therapy: Side effects

-Socio-political concerns

-The writer and group analyst Farhad Dalal questions the socio-political assumptions behind the introduction of CBT.
-According to one reviewer, Dalal connects the rise of CBT with "the parallel rise of neoliberalism, with its focus on marketization, efficiency, quantification and managerialism", and he questions the scientific basis of CBT, suggesting that "the 'science' of psychological treatment is often less a scientific than a political contest".
-In his book, Dalal also questions the ethical basis of CBT.

 Society and culture

 The UK's National Health Service announced in 2008 that more therapists would be trained to provide CBT at government expense as part of an initiative called Improving Access to Psychological Therapies (IAPT).
 The NICE said that CBT would become the mainstay of treatment for non-severe depression, with medication used only in cases where CBT had failed.
 Therapists complained that the data does not fully support the attention and funding CBT receives.
 Psychotherapist and professor Andrew Samuels stated that this constitutes "a coup, a power play by a community that has suddenly found itself on the brink of corralling an enormous amount of money ...
 Everyone has been seduced by CBT's apparent cheapness."

-The UK Council for Psychotherapy issued a press release in 2012 saying that the IAPT's policies were undermining traditional psychotherapy and criticized proposals that would limit some approved therapies to CBT, claiming that they restricted patients to "a watered down version of cognitive behavioural therapy (CBT), often delivered by very lightly trained staff".
+The UK Council for Psychotherapy issued a press release in 2012 saying that the IAPT's policies were undermining traditional psychotherapy and criticized proposals that would limit some approved therapies to CBT, claiming that they restricted patients to "a watered-down version of cognitive behavioural therapy (CBT), often delivered by very lightly trained staff".

-The NICE also recommends offering CBT to people with schizophrenia, as well as those at risk of a psychotic episode.